willyvaessen/100DaysofCode/README.md

 ## 18 August 2023

 Today I finished the next bit at Free Code Camp: Colored Markers, teaching more about colors in CSS.
 Next up (probably tomorrow) will be the [Registration Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-forms-by-building-a-registration-form/) challenge.

 Besides all that, I have worked with ChatGPT a little, getting some text for my personal website.
 Since I will be using that text, I'm going to update the site today as well, but only in terms of a little content.
 One thing leading to another, I implemented a language selector on my website.
-It's now possible ot toggle between Dutch (default) and English language by clicking/tapping the flag icon next to my name.
+It's now possible to toggle between Dutch (default) and English language by clicking/tapping the flag icon next to my name.

 ## 19 August 2023

 Not a lot of spare time today, as we are going to visit Diergarde Blijdorp.
-Made a start with the next lesson on FreeCodeCamp, building a Registration Form.
+I made a start with the next lesson on FreeCodeCamp, building a Registration Form.
 32% in now.

+## 20 August 2023

+Today was the last day in Rotterdam, so not much time to code until we got home.
+In the early hours of today I made a start with the Registration form on FreeCodeCamp, and I finished that when we got back home.